MessageSquarex4

 Most employee engagement measurement platforms were designed for desk-based workers with corporate email addresses and calendar invites.
 Retail associates have none of that.

 The access gap.
-A cashier working a six-hour shift doesn't sit down at a laptop to complete a 40-question survey.
+A cashier working a six-hour shift does not sit down at a laptop to complete a 40-question form.
 Many frontline workers lack a company email entirely.
-According to McKinsey's 2023 report on frontline workers, roughly 80% of the global workforce is deskless — yet the majority of HR technology targets the 20% who sit at desks.
+McKinsey has described the front line as roughly 80% of the workforce, yet many HR tools still assume desk access.

 The trust gap.
-When a store manager distributes a survey and collects responses, anonymity is theoretical.
+When a store manager distributes a form and collects responses, anonymity is theoretical.
 In a team of eight, your answers are identifiable by elimination.
 Associates know this.
-So they either skip the survey or give safe, meaningless answers.
+So they either skip the process or give safe, meaningless answers.

 The result: HR teams operating on cold, declarative data while the real signals — frustration, disengagement, intent to leave — stay invisible.